DCODE-GROUP/laravel-xero-payroll-au/README.md

 Most of configuration has been set the fair defaults.
 However you can review the configuration file at `config/laravel-xero-payroll-au.php` and adjust as needed

+If you want to have the oauth screens appear within your sites layout ensure to configure the environment variable. eg.

+`LARAVEL_XERO_PAYROLL_AU_LAYOUT=layouts.admin`

 <p align="center"><img src="/art/config.png" alt="Preview of the configuration screen"></p>

 ## Usage